geoalchemy/geoalchemy2/TEST.rst

 ==============

-Instead of installing the necessary requirements onto your host machine, the `test_container/` directory contains instructions for building a docker image with all the necessary requirements for running the tests across all supported python versions.
-When you are finished the container and associated data can be removed.
+Instead of installing the necessary requirements onto your host machine, the `test_container/` directory contains instructions for building a Docker Compose test environment.

+The architecture is split into:

+* a `runner` container that contains the code, Python tooling, tox, and database client tools,
+* one database service per backend (`postgres`, `mysql`, `mariadb`, `geoalchemy2-mssql`),
+* the local SQLite / GeoPackage test assets mounted directly in the runner container.

+When you are finished the containers and associated data can be removed.

 Install and run the container::